Harold Ramirez Player Props: Rays vs. Athletics

 Harold Ramirez At The Plate

-- Ramirez has nine doubles, a triple, nine home runs and 12 walks while batting .309.
+- Ramirez is batting .314 with nine doubles, a triple, nine home runs and 12 walks.

-- Ramirez enters this game on a four-game hitting streak.
-Over the course of his last games, he's hitting .429 with one homer.
+- Ramirez will look to extend his five-game hitting streak.
+He's batting .533 with one homer during his last outings.

+- He has homered in nine games this year (17.0%), homering in 4.5% of his chances at the plate.

-- Ramirez has driven home a run in 20 games this year (38.5%), including more than one RBI in 17.3% of his games and producing three or more of his team's runs on one occasion..
+- Ramirez has driven in a run in 20 games this season (37.7%), including nine games with more than one RBI (17.0%).
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.